tldr-pages/tldr/pages/common/basename.md

 # basename

-> Removes leading directory portions from a path.
+> Remove leading directory portions from a path.

 - Show only the file name from a path: